cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 </dependency>
 ```

-But wait, if you already use JDBC or database in general, you know that each database use a different dialects (that's the power of standards).
+But wait, if you already use JDBC or database in general, you know that each database uses a different dialect (that's the power of standards).
 Here, we can't use the same table creation statement because HSQL does not understand the PostGreSQL dialect.
 So create the `src/test/resources/tables.sql` with the following content:

 ```sql
 CREATE TABLE IF NOT EXISTS Articles (id INTEGER IDENTITY,